This is

 6

-How are we currently protecting our risk in the event of a CGT claim?
+How are we currently protecting our risk in the event of a claim?

-• With these solutions, how much would we pay for each CGT claim, and how can we enhance our options to better protect against financial exposure?
+• With these options, how much would we pay for each claim, and how can we enhance our options to better protect against financial exposure?

 7

-• Does it include all CGT or only select therapies?
+• Does it include all or only select therapies?

 • Are there specific limitations, exclusions, lasers, or adjusted cost sharing we should be aware of?